woges/UDACITY-self-driving-car/term1_project4_advanced_lane_finding/README.md

   With canny-edge detection we found pixels in the image that were likely to be part of a line in project 1 'lane finding'.
 Here we use the sobel operator as we know that the lines we are looking for are close to vertical.
 Applying the sobel operator to an images is a way of taking the derivative of the image in the x or y direction.
 With the results of the sobel operation the gradient in x or y direction is calculated Afterwards a threshold is applied to identify pixels within a certain gradient range.

   3. **Magnitude of the gradient**
-  The magnitude of the gradient is the square root of the sum of the squares in each direction, which ca´n also be thresholded.
+  The magnitude of the gradient is the square root of the sum of the squares in each direction, which can´t also be thresholded.

   4. **Direction of the gradient**
   Another possibility to identify the lane lines more clearly is to select only lines with a certain orientation in the image.
 We can calculate the direction of the gradient by simply using the inverse tangent of the y gradient divided by the x gradient.